- Scientists haven’t yet discovered a way to prevent Alzheimer’s disease (AD).

 There is no known way to prevent Alzheimer’s disease (AD).
-Researchers, pharmaceutical companies, foundations, and nonprofit organizations are all involved with research aimed to slow, delay, and prevent AD.
-These include:
+Many agencies and people are involved in research on ways to slow, delay, or prevent AD, including:

 - cognitive training